 Our sampling frame is the 5,570 municipal health secretariats in Brazil.
-As a benchmark, the expected number of participants in the Congresso Nacional de Secretarias Municipais de Saúde, the 2022 annual congress of CONASEMS is 4000 people.
-Considering the estimated average duration of these event, the length of our questionnaire, and the number of enumerators, we expect to be able to survey between 200 and 400 health officials in each event.
+The expected number of participants in the Congresso Nacional de Secretarias Municipais de Saúde, the annual congress of CONASEMS, where our experiment will take place, is 4000 people.
+Considering the duration of the event, the estimated average length of our questionnaire, and the number of enumerators, we expect to be able to survey between 200 and 400 health officials.